Posted on July 29, 2011 by cebca

 Posted on July 25, 2011 by Julie Brook, Esq.

-The following is a guest blog post by Marianne Dellinger, a law professor at Western State University College of Law.
+The following is a guest blog post by Myanna Dellinger, a law professor at Western State University College of Law.

 In a world marked by increased ease of conducting international business, you might think that it would also be getting easier to sue foreign corporations in American courts.
 Think again!
 In two new opinions, the United States Supreme Court shows just how hard it is to sue foreign corporations in the United States. (more…)